Consulting Geologist

 Australian well site geologist: Timothy Casey B.Sc.(Hons.)

-An Australian well site geologist with IWCF/ IADC (WellCAP) Supervisor's combined Subsea & Surface Well Control Certificate (BOP ticket), ten years of broad technical experience in the petroleum industry including CBM, high problem solving skills and demonstrated software capability.
+An Australian well site geologist with a Bachelor of Science degree with Honours by research, ten years of broad technical experience in the petroleum industry including CBM, high problem solving skills and demonstrated software capability.

 Well site geologist experience includes chip logging or "mudlogging", wireline log interpretation, production zone identification, picking formation tops, devising lag approximation formulae for client, daily reporting for geological operations, management of those operations in compliance with environmental conservation guidelines and with respect to local cultural sensitivities, definition & implementation of SOP & client-specific OH&S policy.